-Even those of you reading this thinking I’ve lost my mind have most-likely tried instant coffee at least once.
-I bet that experience has most likely left you scared you for life and vowing to never touch that mysterious, dark, water-soluble powder ever again.
+Even those of you reading this thinking I’ve lost my mind have most likely tried instant coffee at least once.
+I bet that experience has most likely left you scarred for life, vowing never to touch that mysterious, dark, water-soluble powder ever again.

 Would I drink instant coffee every day?
 Hell No.

-But for those one-off times when you’re stuck away from home or don’t have enough time to make a regular pot, using a good tasting instant coffee will not banish you to the dark realms of decaf, blade grinders, and tea drinkers. – your secret is safe with me (wink).
+But for those one-off times when you’re away from home or don’t have enough time to make a regular pot, using a good-tasting instant coffee will not banish you to the dark realms of decaf coffee, blade grinders and tea drinkers. – your secret is safe with me (wink).

 History of Instant Coffee

-Before I showcase the best tasting instant coffee that I’ve unearthed this past week I think delving deeper into the history of this soluble quick brewing coffee is a going to be a good place to start.
+Before I showcase the best-tasting instant coffee that I’ve unearthed this past week, I think delving deeper into the history of this soluble quick-brewing coffee is going to be an excellent place to start.

-Instant coffee isn’t a modern day innovation, in fact, it can trace its roots back to as early as 1771.
-It was around this time they say that the earliest version of a water-soluble coffee compound was invented in Britain.
+Instant coffee isn’t a modern-day innovation.
+In fact, it can trace its roots (1) back to as early as 1771.
+It was around this time, they say, that the earliest version of a water-soluble coffee compound was invented in Britain.

-Skip ahead a few decades and an experimental coffee (cake form) was field tested during the Civil War in 1853 allowing troops to enjoy a coffee whilst on the battlefield.
+Skip ahead a few decades, and an experimental coffee (cake form) was field-tested during the Civil War in 1853, allowing troops to enjoy coffee while on the battlefield.

-The coffee has had many shapes and forms over the years but it wasn’t until 1890 that the coffee was patented as “instant coffee” after being invented by David Strang of Invercargill, New Zealand.
+Coffee has had many shapes and forms over the years, but it wasn’t until 1890 that coffee was patented as “instant coffee” after being invented by (2) David Strang of Invercargill, New Zealand.

-In 1901, the first stable powdered coffee product was invented in Japan by Sartori Kato.
-Using his knowledge and equipment he had developed for making instant tea, Sartori Kato was able to produce soluble fast brewed coffee.
+In 1901, the first stable powdered coffee product was invented (3) in Japan by Sartori Kato.
+Using the knowledge and equipment he had developed for making instant tea, Sartori Kato was able to produce soluble fast-brewed coffee.

-At around the same time (1901) in America, instant coffee had started to be mass produced by George Constant Louis Washington.
-However, at the time the instant coffee powder was thought by most to be a novelty and an acquired taste.
+At around the same time (1901) in America, instant coffee had started to be mass-produced (4) by George Constant Louis Washington.
+However, at the time, instant coffee powder was thought by most to be a novelty and an acquired taste.

-By 1938, Nescafe has come onto the scene and had greatly improved the taste by using different processing techniques which made the coffee a regular cupboard stable.
+By 1938, Nescafe had come onto the scene and greatly improved (5) the taste by using different processing techniques, making the coffee a regular cupboard stable.